sgude1/gettingandcleaningdata-1/README.md

 ##RESULTS

 * Once the script has finished, a directory called <b>RESULTS</b> is created inside the working directory.
-* The tidydataset will be loaded into the R environment under the name <i>ucihar</i>.
+* The tidy dataset will be loaded into the R environment under the name <i>alter</i>.

 The directory <b>RESULTS</b> will contain: